eccanto/base-mockoon-api-rest-server-mock/README.md

 # REST API server mock using Mockoon

-This project will be used to perform load testing with different tools in my following projects:
+This project will be used to perform performance testing with different tools in the following projects:

 - [Base - load testing example using Locust](https://github.com/eccanto/base-locust-load-test)